rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/billing-usage.md

 weight: 715
 ---
 ## Consumable Items
-Cloud deployment hours, volume deployment hours, and add-ons (devices, users and static routes) are the consumable items in rapyuta.io.
+Each subscription plan in rapyuta.io includes a predefined number of complementary units of consumable resources or units such as cloud deployment hours, volume deployment hours, connected devices, users, and static routes.
+To cater to different user requirements rapyuta.io allows you to purchase specific additional resources (up-to-the predefined maximum caps for the plan) at an additional cost.

 ![Billing Usage](/images/pricing/billing/billing-usage.png?classes=border,shadow&width=50pc)